Why Study Another Language Abroad?

 Guacamaya Spanish School in colonial Copán Ruinas is within walking distance from spectacular Maya ruins.
 The variety of possible volunteer placements is enormous.

-Becari has two locations in Oaxaca, and offers courses in Zapotec as well as Spanish.
+Becari Conzatti is located in Oaxaca and offers courses in Zapotec as well as Spanish.
 Registration fees are donated to the agency where the volunteer is placed.

 Habla Ya Panama has two campuses, one in Boquete, in the western mountains, and the other in the archipelago of Bocas del Toro.